 It is entirely fair to point out that Mises was writing this before the modern welfare state.
 The welfare system is a common reason libertarians and conservatives oppose open borders.
 Would Mises adjust his position today?

 In 1935, in the midst of the Great Depression, Mises wrote The Freedom to Move: An International Problem.
 During this time, Keynesian economic theories reigned supreme and justified some of the earliest welfare policies.
 Mises continued his fight for open immigration in spite of the implementation of the New Deal programs in the United States and similar programs across the world.
 In this piece, he calls on all nations to break down their travel barriers to avoid social violence.
 Mises viewed open borders as both a moral imperative and a pragmatic policy proposal.

-In Liberalism, Mises does not directly state what immigration policies should be implemented in the face of these social problems, but he lays out his general philosophy for us.
+In Liberalism, Mises does not directly state what immigration policies should be implemented in the face of these social problems, but he does lay out his general philosophy for us:

 In other words, what brought about peace and tranquility in the modern nations was not legislation, but the adoption of liberal ideals.
 He demonstrates this again in his argument against the “fire and sword” of colonialism.

 - “If, as we believe, European civilization really is superior to that of the primitive tribes of Africa or to the civilizations of Asia—estimable though the latter may be in their own way—it should be able to prove its superiority by inspiring these peoples to adopt it of their own accord.
 Could there be a more doleful proof of the sterility of European civilization than that it can be spread by no other means than fire and sword?”